- An act that causes serious bodily harm.

 Your Ex Parte Order becomes effective the minute it is served on the abuser by a law enforcement officer.
-This copy of the Ex Parte Order tells the a user the place and time of the second hearing.
+This copy of the Ex Parte Order will also provide the abuser with the details of the place and time of the second hearing.

 The judge can enter a Protective Order if the abuser consents, or if by clear and convincing evidence that abuse has occurred.
 Be sure to show the judge any evidence you have to support your accusations including photos, medical reports and witnesses.

 In addition to the relief granted in the Ex Parte Order, the judge may also order:

 - Temporary visitation with your children, keeping in mind your and your children's safety